Festival and Rave Key Information Page

 • Health and Fitness: Maintain a healthy lifestyle leading up to the festival.

-• Planning: Review the festival schedule, map out key locations (for example, first aid and water stations), and plan your activities.
+• Planning: Review the festival schedule, map out key locations (first aid and water stations).

 • Mental Preparation: Practice mindfulness or relaxation techniques to manage festival-related anxiety.